PoCInnovation/Pool2022/Artificial Intelligence/day03/4.MLOps/README.md

 Before going futher, let me ask a question: Are you not tired of re-running your all pipeline every time you need to change your data or find a mistake in your previous scripts?
 (If not you should be!)

-Well, once again DVC has a well named solution for you : [pipeline](https://dvc.org/doc/start/data-pipelines).
+Well, once again DVC has a well named solution for you: [pipeline](https://dvc.org/doc/start/data-pipelines).

 Implement a dvc pipeline containing all of your previous steps and for every incoming step, don't forget to add it to your pipeline.